 Further research has shown evidence that “the neurotransmitter phenylethylamine – which can improve mood – is released in both the animal and the human during positive encounters between species” ( Odendaal & Lehmann, 2000).
-Basically, both the dog and the patient, by working on their relationship, develop a positive association with each other, which, in the long run, can significantly improve the PTSD veterans’ coping mechanisms.
+Both the dog and the patient, by working on their relationship, develop a positive association with each other, which, in the long run, can significantly improve PTSD veterans’ coping mechanisms.

 Stress and anxiety: The psychological benefits of a service dog

 In cases of hyperarousal in PTSD, patients can also be controlled with service dogs.
-Often in cases of a traumatic flashback (recalling images of the past traumas) patients will experience severe distress, hypertension, and emotional arousal that can be soothed and calmed down with the dog’s presence.
-Focusing on the present, stroking and playing with a four-legged friend slowly reduces the anxiety and refocuses the patient on the present moment.
+Often in cases of a traumatic flashback (recalling images of past traumas), patients will experience severe distress, hypertension, and emotional arousal that can be soothed and calmed down with the dog’s presence.
+Focusing on the present, stroking, and playing with a four-legged friend slowly reduces the anxiety and refocuses the patient on the present moment.

 Being pushed back to reality: The importance of socialization

 Sadly, the image of war veterans in nursing homes with little or no family to care for them or visit is often a recurring theme.
 Many retired soldiers upon reaching a certain age face the reality of loneliness and constant solitude.
 For PTSD sufferers, this can be detrimental in the long term.
-Positive social effects of dog therapy on the elderly are amazing and can cover a range of social problems.
-With PTSD patients, the positive changes in daily routines, such as walking the dog, providing care and the sense of obligation are great for regaining purpose and responsibility for those who need that kind of support.
+The positive social effects of dog therapy on the elderly are amazing and can cover a range of social problems.
+With PTSD patients, the positive changes in daily routines, such as walking the dog, providing care, and a sense of obligation are great for regaining purpose and responsibility for those who need that kind of support.

 Moreover, according to the speech therapy experts at Better Speech, human-animal interaction is also fantastic for those with PTSD who suffer from stammering and stuttering as a side effect: “Finding someone patient who will listen is extremely important for those with speech impediments or difficulties, and therapy animals or pets allow their owners to talk freely without worrying about getting the message across.
 Having this opportunity to talk and feel listened to is crucial in coping with this complex disorder.”

 What’s more, dog owners are more likely to meet other dog lovers and make connections based on the same interests.
-The richer and more fulfilled their social life is, the more focused, self-confident and motivated for future the PTSD veterans will get.
+The richer and more fulfilled their social life is, the more focused, self-confident, and motivated for the future the PTSD veterans will get.

 Which dog breeds make the best dogs for veterans?

-Golden Retrievers, Border Collies and similar breeds that are considered intelligent and friendly at the same time are the most easily trainable and adaptable.
+Golden Retrievers, Border Collies, and similar breeds that are considered intelligent and friendly at the same time are the most easily trainable and adaptable.
 German Shepherds, for example, can create a perfect blend of physical and emotional assistance.
-Training a German Shepherd is easy and always effective due to their famous obedience, intelligence, agility and intrinsic focus and determination.
+Training a German Shepherd is easy and always effective due to their famous obedience, intelligence, agility intrinsic focus, and determination.

 They make loyal and very protective companions, which is very useful for those in need of non-stop affection and friendship.
 This breed is also known for pleasing and responding positively to command and instruction.
 Their build requires a lot of movement and action, so their owner will need to spend a lot of time outdoors – just what PTSD patients need to implement for better healing.